chloecck/Project2/README.md

 - an example of a difficult issue or bug and how you resolved I had a problem understanding the game initially, so I googled some game of adventure example, and quickly understood the concept especially through the demo of wiki.

-extensions
+Extensions: python3 adventure.py loop.map

     1. help function
 python3 adventure.py loop.map
-"""> A white room
+> A white room

 You are in a simple room with white walls.